dmenezesgabriel/docker-localstack-hello/docs/aws-dynamodb.md

 - Each stored item can have different attributes.
 - Millisecond latency at any scale.
-- Serveless: no servers to provision, patch, or manage.
+- Serverless: no servers to provision, patch, or manage.
 - automatic scaling.

+### NoSQL

+NoSql databases are non-relational databases.
+They are designed to store and retrieve data in ways that are different from relational databases.
+They are designed to be highly scalable, and to be able to handle large amounts of data.

 ## Use cases